jairoxyz/inputstream.rtmp-ksv/README.md

-# inputstream.rtmp addon for Kodi
+# inputstream.rtmp (librtmp with K-S-V patches) addon for Kodi

 This is a [Kodi](http://kodi.tv) input stream addon for RTMP.